 Buildings are responsible for a large share of our global energy use.
 Energy use is in fact the main determinant of a building’s global environmental footprint, considering its total life span.

 Lund University is internationally renowned for high-quality research related to energy-efficient buildings.
 Our expertise is centred on a whole-building perspective, which accounts for inhabitant needs as well as their comfort and health.
 The University’s advanced research, and its close ties to the building industry, create an excellent foundation for a strong Master’s programme with a largely unique focus on buildings.

 Our students will graduate with advanced knowledge, skills and competencies within the area of energy-efficient and environmental building design in heating-dominated climates.
-Our goal is to train highly skilled professionals, who will significantly contribute to and influence the design, building or renovation of energy-efficient buildings and relating to renewable energy supply, taking into consideration the architecture and environment, the inhabitants’ behaviour, needs, health and comfort, as well as the overall economy.
+Our goal is to create highly skilled professionals, who will significantly contribute to and influence the design, building or renovation of energy-efficient buildings and relating to renewable energy supply, taking into consideration the architecture and environment, the inhabitants’ behaviour, needs, health and comfort, as well as the overall economy.